rosafilgueira/Spark_on_HPC_cluster/README.md

 	cp -r bash_scripts in your $HOME directory ./spark_start.sh

- Note: All the necesary scripts ( for starting the master and the workers) are under bash_scripts directory
+ Note: All the necesary scripts ( for starting the master and the workers) are under bash_scripts directory.
+JAVA_HOME needs  to point to your java.

 # Submit a spark application to the Spark cluster